Christianne Meneses Jacobs: Iguana

 Iguana was a Spanish language magazine aimed at children ages 7–12 who grow up learning and speaking Spanish.
-Meneses founded Iguana Magazine with her husband, Marc, and its first issue came out in 2005.
+Meneses Jacobs founded Iguana Magazine with her husband, Marc, and its first issue came out in 2005.
 Meneses Jacobs served as the editor and her husband served at the art director.
 The magazine was published by Cricket, but ceased publication in December 2014.

-The magazine was created because Meneses and her husband had a hard time teaching their children how to read Spanish.
+The magazine was created because Meneses Jacobs and her husband had a hard time teaching their children how to read Spanish.
 The only educational materials available at the time were poorly translated books from English to Spanish.
 The couple personally financed the launch of the magazine through their own savings.
 By 2007 the magazine had a core group of 30 writers and 35 illustrators.

 Iguana featured fictional stories with characters, experiences, and settings that are familiar to the targeted readership.
 Additionally, it presented biographies and interviews with personalities that influenced the lives of Latinos in America, historical articles, stories about children around the world, science articles with experiments to try at home, nature articles, recipes, craft projects, and reader-submitted works.

 The magazine received the 2009 Multicultural Children's Publication Award from the National Association for Multicultural Education.